catppuccin/halloy/README.md

 ## Usage

 1. Clone this repository locally
-2. Copy the desired `<theme>.yaml` file into your themes directory:
+2. Copy the desired `<theme>.toml` file into your themes directory:
     - Linux: `$HOME/.config/halloy/themes`
     - macOS: `$HOME/Library/Application Support/halloy/themes`
     - Windows: `{FOLDERID_RoamingAppData}\halloy\themes`
-4. Update the `theme:` field of your `config.yaml` to the name of the theme without the `.yaml` file extension:
+4. Update the `theme:` field of your `config.toml` to the name of the theme without the `.toml` file extension:
     - `theme: "catppuccin-frappe"`
 5. Restart Halloy